cltl/ma-communicative-robots/data/README.md

 ### 5.1 Mentions
-The annotation labels can represent any type of interpretation, ranging from emotions, people, objects or events.
+The annotation labels can represent any type of interpretation, ranging from part-of-speech, syntactic dependencies, pixel colour, pitch, loudness, shape, emotions, people, objects or events.
 Since our models need to relate interpretations across modalities, some of these annotations identify instances of people and objects depicted in the visual world.
 Consider the following examples:

 * "That is my son sitting next to me"